avaneev/a5hash/README.md

 aea26585979bf755
 ```

+## Design Analysis

-## Why A5?
+### Why A5?

 The constants `0xAAAA...` and `0x5555...` used in `a5hash()` and `a5rand()`
-represent repetitions of `10` and `01` bit-pairs.
-While they do not look
+represent repetitions of `10` and `01` bit-pairs over register.
+While they do
-special as adders in PRNGs, or even look controversial due to the absence of
+not look special as adders in PRNGs, or even look controversial due to the
-bit-wise spectral information, they have the important property of
+absence of bit-wise spectral information, they have the important property of
 substantially reducing internal biases of any given number.

 Consider this code, which calculates the sum of internal successive bit